epfl-ada/ada-2020-project-milestone-p3-p3_team-aka/README.md

 * We took part in the data preprocessing step (Retrieving pageviews of the considered articles for the considered period).
 * Starting from week 2 and once we get the data cleaned in easily-handled dataframes, Karim was in charge of implementing the ITS on the data of German wikipedia and testing the significance of the results.
- Anas was be responsible of applying the analysis on the extended datasets and generating plots and results.
+ Anas was responsible of applying the analysis on the extended datasets and generating plots and results.
  Ahmed further investigated on possible confounders/events or hidden variables that were not taken into account.
 He also took care of applying matching methods using Facebook inspired MUSE embeddings.
 *Karim and Ahmed took care of writing the report while Anas concentrated on the pitch presentation.